core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When receiving the new group keying materal, a group member considers the received stale Sender IDs and performs the following actions.

-* The group member MUST remove every authentication credential associated to a stale Sender ID from its list of group members' authentication credentials used in the group.
+* The group member MUST remove every authentication credential associated with a stale Sender ID from its list of group members' authentication credentials used in the group.

 * The group member MUST delete each of its Recipient Contexts used in the group whose corresponding Recipient ID is a stale Sender ID.